-trainingData

-The genomic measure matrix of training samples (i.g., gene expression matrix).
+- trainingData The genomic measure matrix of training samples (i.g., gene expression matrix).
 The dimension of this matrix is probe number x sample number.
-The default is trainingLabel adaptive\B

-NULL.

-The list linking the index of each training sample to a specific group it belongs adaptive\S for the test samples.
-The default is FALSE.
+The default is NULL. - trainingLabel The list linking the index of each training sample to a specific group it belongs to. - adaptive_B Logicals.

-Logicals.
 If TRUE, the model adapts the baseline/background (B) of genomic measures for the test samples.
-The default is FALSE.

-Logicals.
-If TRUE, the model adapts the signatures (S) of genomic measures mixture\beta outputDir double quotation marks.
+The default is FALSE. - adaptive_S Logicals.
+If TRUE, the model adapts the signatures (S) of genomic measures for the test samples.
+The default is FALSE. - mixture_beta Logicals.

-Logicals.
 If TRUE, elements of the pathway activation matrix are modeled by a spike-and-slab mixture distribution.
-The default is TRUE.

-The path to the directory to save the output files.
-The path needs to be quoted in assign.mcmc 5 assign.mcmc
+The default is TRUE. - outputDir The path to the directory to save the output files.
+The path needs to be quoted in double quotation marks.

 The assign.cv.output function is suggested to run after the assign.preprocess, assign.mcmc and assign.summary function.
-For the cross validation, The Y argument in the assign.mcmc function is the output value "trainingData\sub" from the assign.preprocess function.
+For the cross validation, The Y argument in the assign.mcmc function is the output value "trainingData_sub" from the assign.preprocess function.